Platform strategy

 Important deep dives on this topic

-Delphi is particularly strong for us where established domain logic, high-performance desktop processes and multiple target platforms interact.
-Multiplatform for us is not a marketing claim but a deliberately planned technical partition across Windows, macOS and Linux.
+Delphi is for us particularly strong where established domain logic, high-performance desktop processes and multiple target platforms interact.
+For us, multiplatform is not a marketing claim but a deliberately planned technical design across Windows, macOS and Linux.

 Shared logic, clear platform boundaries

-Domain rules, data models and integration logic are structured so that each platform does not invent its own version of the domain.
+Domain rules, data models and integration logic are structured so that no platform invents its own domain-specific version.

-Especially for enterprise applications, keyboard workflows, tables, printing, reports and data context matter.
-These strengths can be carried forward cleanly and in a multiplatform-capable way.
+Especially in enterprise applications, keyboard navigation, tables, printing, reports and data context matter.
+These strengths can be carried over cleanly in a multiplatform-capable design.

 Plan packaging, signing and operations early

-Multiplatform often fails not because of the code but because build, packaging and release questions are considered too late.
-We clarify precisely these points at an early stage.
+Multiplatform often fails not because of the code but because build, packaging and release issues were considered too late.
+We resolve precisely these points early on.

 What makes multiplatform economically viable

-Multiple clients pay off when processes must remain consistent across different workplaces while the same business logic, the same data and the same permissions apply.
+Multiple clients are worthwhile when processes must remain consistent across different workplaces while the same domain logic, the same data and the same permissions apply.
 It is precisely then that a shared code and architecture strategy delivers real value.

 Shared data model